josamontiel/Flukey/README.md

 Would you like to save this on a QR code?
 (Y/N): y
 ```
-### New features

-#### qr code image generation:

-With this new feature, users will be able to turn their newly generated pass code into a qr code for easy transport.
-The qr code will only display a plaintext of the code.
-The qr code only containing plaintext will create a layer of security as there will be no other identifiers.
-So long as the user does not reuse passwords for multiple apps/sites, bad actors will have a hard time matching pass codes with accounts.

 ##### Code for qr code function
 ```
         Welcome to True Random!!!